Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 Key Takeaway for Leaders: Guide your teams through each developmental stage and recognize that conflict during the Storming stage is natural.
 Support your team by providing clear direction during conflict and by reinforcing positive collaboration during the Norming and Performing stages.

-Reapplication in the 2000s: In corporate settings, researchers reexamined deindividuation to understand how anonymity in large organizations or virtual teams can lead to unethical behavior, reduced accountability, and lower productivity.
+Reapplication in the 2000s: In corporate settings, researchers reexamined deindividuation to understand how anonymity in large organisations or virtual teams can lead to unethical behaviour, reduced accountability, and lower productivity.
 This research revealed that individuals in large teams or those working remotely without personal accountability could disengage from their responsibilities.

 15. Groupthink (1982)